 We all love having unique home accents in our homes, but sometimes that can be expensive.
 Terrarium planters are very trendy now, and in looking for something out of the ordinary I came across West Elm’s Shane Powers Fishbowl planters and vases… Loved the contemporary look with the traditional overtones, but wasn’t crazy about how the price would affect my pocketbook.
 Here are step by step instructions for creating your own “West Elm Fishbowl Planters” for less than two bucks!
-Above is our version.
-Below is West Elm’s version.
+Below is our version, then West Elm’s version.
 (Which originally retailed for more than $30!)
 I’m lovin’ TBD’s $2 version myself!

 - Bowl style vase from the dollar store